propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.56 =
+* Added new 'Property Marketing Statistics' area to property edit screen under 'Marketing' tab showing number of website hits with date range search.
+In future this could also hold number of impressions in search results, brochure download, enquiries and more.
+* Added support for office dropdown in search forms being multiselect following last update only applying to taxonomies
+* Allowed for third party relationships to be deleted by leaving category blank and saving contact
+* Corrected issue with not being able to set a contact as having multiple third party relationships.

 = 1.4.55 =
 * Enqueue new multiselect JS and CSS for use across various parts of Property Hive and add ons